gupta-divy/gupta-divy.github.io/index.md

 Before starting my graduate studies at Northeastern University, I have worked as a Robotics Engineer for more than one year at [OttonomyIO](https://ottonomy.io/), an autonomous delivery robot startup.
 I handled design and fabrication of the robot and also undertook some programming and testing tasks as part of R&D projects.

-Apart from work, I really enjoy getting creative with dishes, exploring museums, and video games (RPGs).
+Apart from work, I really enjoy getting creative with dishes, exploring museums, and playing video games (RPGs).

 ## My life motto
-"If you know you can, there is no way you could settle for less"
+"If you know you can, there is no way you could settle for less."